maarten-pennings/ENS210/examples/README.md

 The ENS210 library is used without error error handling.

+## ens210cont
+A sketch that demonstrates the continuous mode of the ENS210.
+No error handling.

 ## ens210full
 A sketch, that is basic like ens210basic in that it uses no other libraries.
 But it does employ full error handling and it demos all conversions (Kelvin, Celsius, Fahrenheit).

+## ens210single
+A sketch that demonstrates single shot mode, doing other work during the conversion.
+No error handling.

 ## ens210thingspeak